mathquill/mathquill/docs/Api_Methods.md

 ## MQ.config(config)

-Updates the global [configuration options](Config.md) (which can be overridden on a per-field basis).
+Updates the default [configuration options](Config.md) for this instance of the API (which can be overridden on a per-field basis).